ShiquanZhang/Shiquan-Zhang-For_NN2/05-NN2/README.md

 ### 3. Definition of "Non-Toxic" Outputs:

 "Non-toxic" outputs, on the other hand, are responses that are neutral, respectful, and free from harmful content.
 In the context of AI model outputs, non-toxic responses adhere to the given prompts, providing coherent and appropriate answers.
-Examples of "non-toxic" elements in the model outputs include responses that maintain a positive or neutral tone and follow the context of the prompts.
+Examples of "non-toxic" elements in my model outputs include responses that maintain a positive or neutral tone and follow the context of the prompts.

 Examples of "Non-Toxic" Elements in Model Outputs:
 - **Positive Tone:** "Can you tell me a joke?"
 Response: "Can you tell me a joke?"
 "I'm not joking," said the girl, with a smile.